Gwillison415/Q1/app/README.md

 ## Installation

 No Installation required!
-Please head over to  http://able-stamp.surge.sh/ and punch in a city and a date.
-NOTE - for some reason that site does not deploy correctly...
-Maybe it takes a minute - who knows.
+Please head over to  http://gentle-division.surge.sh/ and punch in a city and a date.

 ## API Reference
 This HTML5 project is built with: